gstark/talk-webpacker-rails/readme.md

 # Webpack

-> But that configuration is a big pile of JSON :cry:
+> But editing/adding-to a webpack config requires some more than cursory understanding of webpack

 ---